PointmanDev/CalendarTiler/README.md

 * If a DAG was created then for each appointment find the longest path in the DAG that crosses though its vertex and set `x_a` and `w_a` using that path.
 * If no DAG was created (i.e. `tilingMethod` is `balanced`) then use the columns to calculate `x_a` and `w_a`.

+(Note: I'm still working on writing up the remaining sections, so some parts may be incomplete.)

 # Balanced Tiling Method
-When `tilingMethod` is set to `balanced` there are no DAG calculations to make so the process is very simple
+When `tilingMethod` is set to `balanced` there are no DAG calculations to make so the process is very simple.

 # Fill Space Tiling Method
 This tiling method actually begins the same way that the balanced tiling method does.